National Spelling Bee called off because of coronavirus

-The Scripps National Spelling Bee won’t be held as scheduled this year because of the coronavirus.
+OXON HILL, MARYLAND (AP) – The Scripps National Spelling Bee won’t be held as scheduled this year because of the coronavirus, meaning years of preparation by some of the country’s top spellers could go for naught.

-Scripps announced its decision Friday morning, citing recommendations against large gatherings by the Centers for Disease Control and Prevention and the ongoing state of emergency in Maryland.

-The bee had been scheduled for the week of May 24 at its longtime venue, a convention center in Oxon Hill, Maryland, just outside Washington.

-Scripps said it would try to reschedule the bee for later this year but it did not commit to a new date.
+Scripps cited state and federal recommendations against large gatherings Friday as it canceled plans to hold the contest during the week of May 24.
+Scripps said it would try to reschedule for later this year but did not commit to a new date.
 It’s possible the bee won’t be held at all.

-“While the timing of the national finals is just outside the eight-week window recommended by the CDC, this is the safest and most responsible action,” Scripps said in a statement.
-“This was a difficult decision that unfortunately will disappoint students who have spent a great deal of time studying and preparing, along with their parents and teachers who have supported them.
-The focus now shifts to exploring all options to possibly reimagine a competition for later this year.”
+“Canceling the bee would cause an emotional breakdown for most spellers,” Navneeth Murali, a 14-year-old bee veteran from Edison, New Jersey, told The Associated Press.
+“It would basically be crushing their dreams.”

+Navneeth’s parents joined with families of other top spellers to send an email to executive director Paige Kimble, urging her to reschedule.
+Kimble expressed confidence that the logistics of holding a bee later this year could be worked out.

+“I’ve spent so many hours and made so many sacrifices in order to see this dream come true,” he said.

+The bee’s rules require only that participants not move beyond eighth grade before Aug.
+31, which means if this year’s bee were held later than that, the competition could include some ninth-graders for the first time.

-The Scripps bee began in 1925 and this year’s would have been the 93rd.
-It was not held from 1943-45 because of World War II.
+The Scripps bee began in 1925 and this year’s, if it happens, would be the 93rd.
+The contest was not held from 1943-45 because of World War II.

-Before the virus, Scripps’ biggest concern for this year’s bee was finding new ways to challenge the best young spellers in the English language.
-Last year’s bee ended in an unprecedented eight-way tie after the bee ran out of words difficult enough to trip up the winners.
-Top spellers in recent years have used personal coaches and word databases that take into account Scripps’ history and tendencies, removing much of the guesswork from the competition.

-Rescheduling the bee would potentially require adjustments to eligibility rules and qualifying.
-Some local and regional bees have been postponed because of the virus, preventing spellers from qualifying for nationals.
-And the bee has historically been open to students only through the eighth grade.
-A bee held this fall would presumably include ninth-graders.
+The postponement became inevitable as regional bees have been called off.
+Kimble said 97 of the 252 spots in the field expected to be filled by the winners of sponsored regional bees are vacant.

+Among the spellers who have yet to earn a spot is Simone Kaplan, who finished ninth last year — just behind the eight spellers known as “octo-champs” who tied for first place.
+Simone, a 14-year-old from Davie, Florida, had her regional bee called off earlier this week.

 NewsChannel 9 iPhone App